Writ in Water. Reading "Die Ostsee"

 “Here lies one whose name was writ in water” reads the epitaph on John Keats’s tombstone.
 This English Romantic poet knew he was dying at twenty-five, too soon for immortality, hence doomed to be washed away and forgotten.

 But what if water does not stand for oblivion but is the very elixir of life, the way seas are.
-Writing in water, like writing 1751on any washable surface, is the art of trying ever different takes on things.
+Writing in water, like writing on any washable surface, is the art of trying ever different takes on things.
 Think of that infinitely renewable surface of black- or whiteboard in the classroom.
 You wipe it clean with a sponge and it is ever ready to teach you new things — a clean slate, a tabula rasa.
 Klaus-Jürgen Liedtke, writer and translator, has put together a heavyweight anthology of texts from the last two thousand years related to the Baltic Sea.
 Die Ostsee [The Baltic Sea] provides legions of versions of life by this sea, and with a quote from Herder — who figures prominently in the book — it’s good to set out on this sea as something generic, above politics, an unnamed element:

 “wie unsre Schiffahrt geht, ists nur überall Meer”.